Here are the companies pulling back from Russia - KESQ

 “Given the current situation, we have no plans to add these channels to our service,” the company told CNN Business.

+Spotify said Wednesday that it had closed its office in Russia “indefinitely” and restricted shows “owned and operated by Russian state-affiliated media.”
+The streaming service removed all content from RT and Sputnik in Europe and other regions, a company spokesman said.

+“We are deeply shocked and saddened by the unprovoked attack on Ukraine,” the spokesman added.
+“Our first priority over the past week has been the safety of our employees and to ensure that Spotify continues to serve as an important source of global and regional news at a time when access to information is more important than ever.”

-Roku, a company that sells hardware which allows users to stream content through the internet, has also vowed to bar RT in Europe.
+Roku, a company that sells hardware which allows users to stream content through the internet, has banned RT worldwide.

 YouTube, which is owned by Google, said over the weekend it had blocked Russian state media within Ukraine, including RT.
 The video platform also said that it would be “significantly limiting recommendations to these channels.”